Terms & Conditions

 6.1.
 Validity

-The Agreement between the Parties comes into force in accordance with the Effective Date registered and remains valid and in full force for an indefinite basis until terminated.
-The Customer may be granted access to all the Customer’s registered flight data on the Customer Portal following the termination effective date.
-This access right will carry the full Services charges and shall be paid in accordance with the required access time frame.
+The Agreement between the Parties comes into force in accordance with the Effective Date registered and remains valid and in full force indefinitely until terminated.

 6.2.
 Assignment rights